-- (a) a fence, wall, other customary yard accessory, or steps or other projections allowed to encroach on building lines by the State Building Code, or - (b) in side an rear yards only, a tool shed or similar accessory structure having not more than eighty (80) square feet ground coverage.
+- A. A fence, wall, other customary yard accessory, or steps or other projections allowed to encroach on building lines by the State Building Code; or - B. In side and rear yards only, a tool shed or similar accessory structure having not more than 80 square feet ground coverage.